boozook/flipper0/examples/README.md

 # Examples

-Examples in order from low level with handy ctrl for all to high level with less ctrl but with some neat "single-button" solutions.
+Examples in order from lower layer (that gives & requires handy ctrl for all things) to high layer with less ctrl but with some neat "single-button" solutions.

 After build all examples you usually need to build an applications package ("fap") with official build tool `fbt`, so need to clone [flipper-firmware repo][] to somewhere and save its path to the ENV VAR `FLIPPER_FW_SRC_PATH`.